ryan-l-robinson/theology.ryanrobinson.ca/content/posts/2021/domain-change.md

 title: 'Domain Change'
 date: '2021-09-19T15:46:56-04:00'
 author: 'Ryan Robinson'
+description: "I've changed the name for this site as I move away from Alliteration Applications branding."
 ---

 This site is now ryanrobinson.technology instead of alliterationapplications.com.
 I felt that it was more representative of what this site has evolved to become.
 It is a repository of my technology knowledge and experience.
 It isn’t just about the rare freelance work that I do under the Alliteration Applications banner.
 Many of the blog posts came from personal study, personal projects, and (generalized versions of) work done within a full-time job – not from Alliteration Applications at all.